Townsend-Lab-Yale/HNSCC_APOBEC/APOBEC_HNSCC_manuscript_analysis.md

     ## 5 "HPV^{\n    \"−\"\n}" Yes                179.
     ## 6 "HPV^{\n    \"−\"\n}" <NA>                32.7

+Next, we examine the proportion of mutations that are TCW to TKW

 ``` r
 SNV.APOBEC.df.combined$`Proportion TCW to TKW` <- NA